 Nevertheless, each one of you must also love his own wife as he loves himself, and the wife must respect her husband.
 (Eph.
 5:33)

 He is a father to the fatherless and an advocate for widows.
 God rules from his holy palace.
 God settles those who have been deserted in their own homes; he frees prisoners and grants them prosperity… (Ps.
 68:5–6a)

 We envision planting thriving churches throughout our region that are rooted in their local communities.
 We see many of these church plants principally staffed by pastors and elders whom we have raised up from within our own body and who share our mission and vision.
 We see these churches strategically located to equip believers to reach their communities for Christ.
-In six years, we see at least three churches (local and international) in existence that we have either planted or helped to fundamentally restructure in order to accomplish the disciple-making mission to which Christ has called the church.

 “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the farthest parts of the earth.”
 (Acts 1:8)